dimanikulin/dimanikulin/LinkedInContent.md

 <img src="./Images/JustJoinedLinkedIn.jpg" alt="TBD" />

+# Just Joined LinkedIn (In English)

+About a year ago, I posted a picture about LI content and received a lot of responses.

+So..

+What do you think about content posted in LinkedIn?

+Please share your opinion in the comments.

+- Dating
+- Asking for agreement or disagreement
+- Memes from the 20th century
+- Pet photos

+Please share your opinion in the comments.

+TODO to add adequite people only - many rusnia

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |
 | - | ---------------------|---------------------- |----------------------- | ----------------------- |:-------------:|